-Nemesia are half hardy annual sub shrubs that reach from 20 to 60 cm in height.
+Nemesia are half hardy annual sub shrubs that reach from 20 to 60 cm (8 to 24 inches) in height.

 They bloom from spring to summer with orange, purple, white or red tubular flowers.